obsidiansystems/obelisk/lib/route/docs/introduction.md

 ## First concrete route definition

-We have the logical definition of our route in the `MyRoute_Main` constructor, and the next step is to create the concrete definition of that route for our application.
+We have the logical definition of the route as the `MyRoute_Main` constructor, and the next step is to create the concrete definition of that route for our application.
 We will do this by building our first `Encoder`.
-Below the `MyRoute` type, create a function with the following type
+Below the `MyRoute` type, create a function with the following type signature:
-signature:

 ```haskell
 myRouteEncoder